SAP-samples/build-apps-enablement/BuildShow/251_TA_BTP-Build_Code_Using-Joule/251-3_Enhance_Sample_Data_with_Joule.md

 ![](./Images/251-3_Screenshot_18.png)

 6. Let's continue with sample data for the Purchases.
 Select the **Purchases** data entity.
-Add 5 more rows to the entity and push **Add** button
+Add 10 rows to the entity and push **Add** button

 ![](./Images/251-3_Screenshot_19.png)